smartsendio/woocommerce/smart-send-shipping-woocommerce/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-3.0.html
 WC requires at least: 2.6.0
 WC tested up to: 3.4
+Requires PHP: 5.6.0

 Complete WooCommerce shipping solution for PostNord, GLS and Bring.

 == Description ==

 Complete shipping solution for PostNord, GLS and Bring.
-Setup shipping methods with rates calculated based on products, shipping address, weight, subtotal and much more.
-Show pickup points to the customer during checkout and create shipping labels directly from the WooCommerce admin panel.
+Setup shipping methods with rates calculated based on products, shipping address, weight, subtotal, user roles, shipping classes and much more.
+Show pick-up points to the customer during checkout and create shipping labels directly from the WooCommerce admin panel.

+From now on, everything is incorporated directly into your WooCommerce store.

 Supported carriers: